 The recent acts of terror in the USA, Turkey, Egypt and France have left many of us in shock and disbelief.
 We can’t fathom the ruthless violence against innocent people, who just returned from a vacation, went shopping in the market or enjoyed a fun night out.
-Considering, that these are only a few of the most recent terrorist attacks, we may start to wonder if they world is no longer safe.
+Considering that these are only a few of the most recent terrorist attacks, we may start to wonder if the world is no longer safe.

 Some react with anger and call to force and retaliation.
 Others with grief and a sense of hopelessness.
 But the majority of people feel more anxious and afraid.
 Vacation plans get cancelled, since traveling abroad seems too risky.
 People of different faiths and cultures are eyed with great suspicion.
 And some even demand to shun the hundreds of thousands of desperate refugees that are fleeing from the terrorists themselves.

 Of course it is understandable that fear and worry are running rampant these days.
 But let’s not forget that this is exactly the agenda of terrorism – to make us feel small, powerless and unsafe.
 To quote Salman Rushdie “To prove terrorists wrong, we must agree on what matters: kissing in public places, bacon sandwiches, disagreement, cutting-edge fashion, literature, generosity, water, a more equitable distribution of the world’s resources, movies, music, freedom of thought, beauty, love.
 These will be our weapons.”

 Tragic events can make you worried, vigilant and guarded to keep yourself safe.
 The problem is that constant fear and anxiety drain your energy, cloud your judgments and diminish your confidence, which is the opposite of helping you to stay safe.
 Here are a few tips that can help you overcome your fears and anxieties and regain a greater sense of calmness and centeredness.